 A: The answer you get to this question depends on whom you ask.
 Reverse mortgage experts will say one thing: Yes.
-Long-term care insurance experts will say another: No. And fee-only fiduciaries will likely detail the pros and cons to your plan, the trade-offs and some alternatives.
+Long Term Care insurance experts will say another: No. And fee-only fiduciaries will likely detail the pros and cons to your plan, the trade-offs and some alternatives.

 Reverse mortgage limits your choice to move.
 What to do then?
-Experts including Harley Gordon, president of the Corporation for Certification for Long-Term Care, in Durham, N.C., suggest using the funds you now have earmarked to pay for long-term care, if you need it, and buying a combination — life/long-term care — insurance policy, perhaps with a one-year waiting period.
+Experts including Harley Gordon, president of the Corporation for Certification for Long-Term Care, in Durham, N.C., suggest using the funds you now have earmarked to pay for long term care, if you need it, and buying a combination — life/long term care insurance policy, perhaps with a one-year waiting period.
 Also, apply for the reverse mortgage, but use it only in the case of emergencies.

 Bottom line: “I think he should be discussing this with his financial adviser to weigh all of the options that he has to see if a reverse mortgage is truly the best way to go,” says Gerard.

 An Overview of Reverse Mortgages.
 For many seniors the equity in their home is their largest single asset, yet it is unavailable to use unless they use a home-equity loan.
-But a conventional loan really doesn’t free up the equity because the money has to be paid back with interest.
+But a conventional loan really doesn’t free up the equity because the money must be paid back with interest.
 A reverse mortgage is a risk-free way of tapping into home equity without creating monthly payments and without requiring the money to be paid back during a person’s lifetime.
 Instead of making payments the cash flow is reversed and the senior receives payments from the bank.
-Thus the title “reverse mortgage”.
+Thus, the title “reverse mortgage”.